ppatierno/azuresblite-examples/README.md

 * Send to Event Hub to a publisher with token
 * Send to Event Hub with a partition key
 * Receive from Event Hub from specific partition
 * Receive from Event Hub from specific partition with offset
+* Receive from Event Hub from specific partition with date/time offset
 * Simple send to a Queue
 * Send to a Queue and receive from a ReplyTo Queue
 * Send to a Topic and receive from Sunscriptions